 As for the layout, I have nothing but great things to say about The Grand Golf Club.
 I thought it was fantastic.

 As for the conditions, some things were left to be desired.
 It wasn’t in bad shape, but just not as “immaculate” as one would hope from such a high-end course in the middle of springtime in San Diego.
 They are doing some maintenance here, though, which should pay off in the long run.

 The fairways were mostly green, but relatively dry and a little inconsistent with some being quite thin and others being a bit fluffier.
 The rough was cut down pretty tight, so it wasn’t too penal.
 The bunkers were great.
 The tee boxes were level, but they were doing some aesthetic work around all the tee areas.
 They are working to put in fescue in place of the bermuda that was there before and apparently not “taking” as well as they wanted.
 If the fescue grows in, it will look really nice.
 As it is now, these areas are all being sprayed with green seed mixture and look pretty ugly.
 I would love to go back and see what it looks like once that new grass matures.

 The greens are healing well from recent aeration and not very bumpy at all.
 They were fairly slow on putts, though.
 There was a lot of damage along the collars of many greens.
 I noticed a number of completely burnt-out spots that were much more sand/hardpan than grass.
 There wasn’t anything that affected play too much, but not as aesthetically pleasing as I was hoping for.

-Otherwise, there is a lot of great landscaping around the course with flowers and different types of plants growing in and providing some nice backdrops.
+Otherwise, there is a lot of great landscaping around the course with flowers and different types of plants growing in to provide some nice backdrops.